onap/archived-externalapi-nbi/docs/architecture/architecture.rst

 *******************************************
-Global NBI architecture for Guilin release
+Global NBI architecture for Honolulu release
 *******************************************

 Following illustration provides a global view about NBI architecture,